php-dev-br/composer-doc-pt-br/doc/repositorios.md

 ### Satis

 Satis is a static `composer` repository generator.
-It is a bit like an ultra- lightweight, static file-based version of packagist.
+It is a bit like an ultra- lightweight, static file-based version of Packagist.

 You give it a `composer.json` containing repositories, typically VCS and package repository definitions.
 It will fetch all the packages that are